Learn Chinese for Free - Lesson 13

 Today, at last, I have the pleasure to introduce the number one most frequently used Chinese character!
 In order to be able to write in Chinese the sentence "She's my teacher", you don't need any other character.

 |Character Knowledge Meter|

 Description and Examples

-An attributive usually modifies a noun and the modified is called headword or central word.
+A modifier is a word or phrase which modifies or qualify a noun.
+The modified noun is called headword or central word.
 Sometimes, the structural particle 的

-details is needed between the attributive and the headword; at other times, however, it is not required.
+details is needed between the modifier and the noun; at other times, however, it is not required.

 Gradually you'll learn when 的

 details is to be used and when it is not.
 Here we are going to see how to use it.

 Have I forgotten to write the Chinese sentence "She is my teacher"?
 No, I just am quite sure you can write it by yourself!